Skip to main content

 Access to Personal Accident cover at discounted price

-The simplest way to describe an umbrella company is that you become an employee of the umbrella company.
-This means that the agency will pay the umbrella company, who then after deducting all of the necessary PAYE and NI contributions pay the contractor their salary.
+Under an umbrella company you become an employee of that umbrella company.
+This means you gain employment rights and protection.
+The agency will pay the umbrella company, who then after deducting all necessary employment costs, PAYE and NI contributions, will pay your salary.
 Take a look below to see the key features of an umbrella company:

-• Very little admin to do and the contractor simply submits their timesheets and logs expenses online.
+• Very little admin to do; you simply submit your timesheets and log expenses online.

-• The contractor will enjoy a continuous employment record which is handy for mortgage and loan applications.
+• You enjoy a continuous employment record which is handy for mortgage and loan applications.

-• Access to statutory benefits and inclusive insurances, this means the contractor can do what they do best knowing they are covered.
+• Inclusive insurances, meaning you can do what you do best knowing you are covered.

 Agency PAYE

-Pay As You Earn (PAYE) is when the agency is the contractor's employer and is responsible for paying them.
-The agency must deduct employed levels of tax and NI contributions are calculated and paid before the contractor receives their salary.
+Pay As You Earn (PAYE) is routinely when you become a worker of the agency.
+The agency is responsible for paying you.
+The agency must deduct all necessary employment taxes and NI contributions prior to paying you.
 Take a look below for some of the key features of PAYE:

-• The contractor submits their timesheets to the agency.
+• You submit your timesheets to the agency.

 Umbrella Company vs Agency PAYE FAQs

-In the UK, an umbrella company directly employs contractors and freelancers who work inside the IR35 regulations.
-Generally, an umbrella company's role is administrative and accountancy-based - such as managing timesheets, calculating PAYE tax and NI contributions, invoicing the client, collecting monies and paying the contractor.
+In the UK, an umbrella company directly employs contractors and freelancers, generally those who work inside the IR35 regulations.
+An umbrella company's role is administrative and payroll-based - such as managing timesheets, calculating PAYE tax and NI contributions, invoicing the client, collecting monies and paying the contractor.

-If you were to follow the agency payroll route, you essentially become an agency worker and they are responsible for making all of the necessary deductions and paying you your salary.
+If you were to follow the agency payroll route, they are responsible for making all of the necessary deductions and paying your salary.

-The next big difference is the additional benefits you get when working through an umbrella company.
+The main difference is the additional benefits you get when working through an umbrella company.
 With both an umbrella company and agency payroll you will have access to certain statutory benefits including sick pay.
-However, an umbrella company will employ you under a contract of employment so whether you carry out one assignment or 100 you'll be employed under the same contract, giving you a record of continuous employment which helps with mortgage or loan applications.
-It also helps to ensure that you're on the correct tax code whilst providing you with just one pension pot.
+However, an umbrella company will employ you under a contract of employment so whether you carry out 1 assignment or 100 you'll be employed under the same contract.
+This gives you a record of continuous employment, which helps with mortgage and loan applications.
+It helps to ensure that you're on the correct tax code whilst also providing you with just one pension pot across multiple assignments.

-You will also have the added benefit of an inclusive insurance package, something you won't get if you were to be paid via agency payroll.
+You will also have the added benefit of an inclusive insurance package.

 The way an umbrella company works is pretty simple.
-A contractor becomes an employee of the umbrella company.
-This means that the agency will pay the umbrella company an umbrella rate, the umbrella company will deduct its costs (such as its umbrella margin, Employer’s NI, Apprenticeship Levy and holiday pay) and the remaining amount is then payable to the contractor as gross pay.
-As the employer, the umbrella company deducts the necessary PAYE and national insurance contributions from the gross pay and pays you your salary.
+You become an employee of the umbrella company.
+This means that the agency will pay the umbrella company an umbrella rate, the umbrella company will deduct its costs (such as its umbrella margin, Employer’s NI, Apprenticeship Levy and holiday pay) and the remaining amount is then payable as gross pay.
+As the employer, the umbrella company deducts the necessary PAYE and national insurance contributions from the gross pay and pays your salary.

 Umbrella companies are ideal for short term contracts or if you are new to the world of contracting.
 Staying with the same umbrella company gives you continuous employment which is important when applying for mortgages.
 There are no unexpected tax bills as your umbrella company makes all the necessary PAYE and NI deductions for HMRC.
 To view the full list of benefits, visit our Umbrella Company Benefits page.